Student and Family Handbook

 Withholding Information

 Parents may request that a portion or none of this directory information be made available.
-A parent or guardian, or student who is 18, who wishes to make directory information private must notify their principal by October 15 of each year the child attends district schools using the ISD 622 Directory Information, Photo/Video, and Military Opt-Out form.
+A parent or guardian, or a student who is 18, who wishes to make directory information private must notify their principal by October 15 of each year the child attends district schools using the ISD 622 Directory Information, Photo/Video, and Military Opt-Out form.

 Identifying Students in Photos